 C. ACTION TO BE TAKEN BY eGAMBLING LICENSEES AND CERTIFICATE HOLDERS IN RESPECT OF JURISDICTIONS WHICH ARE OF CONCERN TO THE ALDERNEY GAMBLING CONTROL COMMISSION eGambling licensees and certificate holders must exercise a greater degree of caution when taking on business from the countries or territories specified in this part of the BSSN.
-Additionally, eGambling licensees and certificate holders must ensure enhanced customer due diligence measures are applied and special attention given to all existing and new business relationships and transactions connected with such countries or territories.
+Additionally, eGambling licensees and certificate holders must ensure enhanced customer due diligence measures are applied and special attention given to all existing and new business relationships and transactions where the customer or beneficial owner has a relevant connection with such countries or territories.

-The action taken by each eGambling licensee or certificate holder under this part of the BSSN will be reviewed during on-site inspections and by other means as necessary.
+The action taken by each eGambling licensee and certificate holder under this part of the BSSN will be reviewed during on-site inspections and by other means as necessary.